 However, Caitlin appreciates the need for a sense of community for pregnant women who want to maintain their fitness and health, especially during pregnancy.

 Caitlin explains: “I still wanted that community aspect, I wanted to create an actual physical space where women felt safe and empowered and supported.
-So, we actually have group training with a max of 6 women, after you have trained one-on-one first.
+So, we actually have a training group with a max of 6 women, after you have trained one-on-one first.
 The thought is, while it is a group setting, the trainers know the bodies of the participants, and know what each woman should be focusing on because they’ve personally trained them.”

 Career and Identity Shifts